-To ensure we recruit suitable people, we will ensure that those involved in recruiting and employing staff to work with children have received appropriate safer recruitment training.
+To make sure we recruit suitable people, we will ensure that those involved in the recruitment and employment of staff to work with children have received appropriate safer recruitment training.

 We have put the following steps in place during our recruitment and selection process to ensure we are committed to safeguarding and promoting the welfare of children.